dan1229/nextjs-base-blocks/README.md

 }
 ```

-Add support (overrides) for dark themes like so:
+Add overrides for dark themes like so:

 ```scss
 [data-theme='dark'] {